Mityuha/sugaru/README.md

 ## Dependencies

 The only sugaru's dependency is [typer](https://typer.tiangolo.com/).
 Typer makes sugaru more convenient to use.
+You can also install [loguru](https://loguru.readthedocs.io/en/stable/) for more beautiful logs.

 ## Changelog
 You can see the release history here: https://github.com/Mityuha/sugaru/releases/